 The EEG/Epilepsy track prepares fellows to master all aspect of EEG including reading and interpretation of adult, pediatric and neonatal EEGs of both outpatients and inpatients, evaluation and interpretation of EEGs in the inpatient epilepsy monitoring unit, and managing patients in the epilepsy monitoring unit.
 In addition fellows will be learning the approach to pre-surgical evaluation of patients with epilepsy, reading and interpreting continuous EEG monitoring studies of patients in various ICUs (pediatric and adult) and management of patients in the epilepsy clinic at the University Hospital and the VA Hospital.
 For those in the EEG/Epilepsy track, 80% of their time will be spent in these activities and remaining 20% of time can be spent in EMG or in Sleep Medicine.
 Those that chose EMG will spend 2 months out of the year in either EMG lad doing EMGs and neuromuscular clinic or in Wisconsin Sleep Center spending time seeing patients with sleep disorders and learning to read and interpret sleep studies.
 Fellows will always be under the supervision of Attending Physicians.

 The focus of training for those in the EMG/Neuromuscular track is to master standard nerve conduction studies and EMG, but also to evaluate patients in the neuromuscular clinic and learn approaches to patients with muscle and nerve disorders.
 Additional training will be provided in performance and interpretation of single-fibre electromyography, evoked potentials and central EMG (including Botox® injection).
 The remainder of the 20% of the time can be spent in the EEG lab and Epilepsy clinic with exposure to outpatient and inpatient adult and pediatric EEGs, reading and interpreting continuous EEG monitoring in the ICU and/or reading and interpreting inpatient Video-EEG monitoring studies.
+Other options are Interoperative Monitoring and Sleep Medicine.
 All fellow activities will be supervised by Epilepsy/Neuromuscular faculty.

-For those in 50/50 EEG/EMG track, their time will be equally divided in EEG and EMG but training involves all of the areas outlined above.
+For those in 50/50 EEG/EMG track, their time will be equally divided between the EEG & Epilepsy focus and EMG & Neuromuscular focus as described above.